 to take place if 29 days' notice has not been given.

-The registrar will ask to see a valid passport or other documents as evidence of your nationality and you will be asked to provide proof of residence.
+The Registrar will ask to see a valid passport or other documents as evidence of your nationality and you will be asked to provide proof of residence.

 You should also provide the names and address of two witnesses who must be aged 16